google-research/google-research/kws_streaming/README.md

 # Streaming Aware neural network models
 ======================================================================================

-Summary about this work is presented at paper [Streaming keyword spotting on mobile devices](https://arxiv.org/abs/2005.06720)
+Summary about this work is presented at paper [Streaming keyword spotting on mobile devices](https://arxiv.org/abs/2005.06720).
+Please cite the paper in your publications if you find the source code useful for your research.

 Streaming aware neural network models are important for real time response, high accuracy and good user experience.
 In this work we designed keras streaming